raspberrypilearning/microbit-buttons/en/step_1.md

 Open the `Input`{:class='microbitinput'} menu, and drag another `on button pressed`{:class='microbitinput'} block into the workspace.

-At first the block will be faded out, because you can only have one reaction for each event.
+At first, the block will be faded out, because you can only have one reaction for each event.

-Use the drop-down menu to change event to button `B` being pressed instead.
+Use the drop-down menu to change the event to button `B` being pressed instead of button A.

 <img src="images/changebutton-menu.gif" alt="Animation showing the drop-down menu on the `on button pressed` block.
 Button B is chosen and the block is no longer greyed out." width="350"/>